chinthanachamod/Blood-Donation-Management-System/README.md

 RESTful API

 ## Credits
-Developed by: Chinthana Chamod For the 2nd Semester Final Project submission
+Developed by : Chinthana Chamod For the 2nd Semester Final Project submission

 ## License
 This project is for educational purposes.
 You are free to use it with attribution.